Keyboard shortcuts

 Introduction

-Alpha Note: Cloesce is under active development, expanding its feature set as it pushes towards full Cloudflare support, across any language.
+Cloesce is under active development, expanding its feature set as it pushes toward full Cloudflare support across any language.
 In this alpha, breaking changes can occur between releases.

-The Cloesce Compiler converts object definitions into a full stack Cloudflare application.
+Cloesce converts class definitions into a full stack Cloudflare application.

 Inspired by

-Cloesce is not just a ORM, Migrations Engine, Web Framework, Runtime Validation Library, IaC tool, or API Generator.
+Cloesce is not just an ORM, migration engine, web framework, runtime validation library, IaC tool, or API Generator.
 It is all of these things and more, wrapped in a clean paradigm that makes building Cloudflare applications a breeze.

 class User {